kytos/kytos/docs/developer/consistency.rst

 Consistency Documentation
 **************************

-The Kytos Project has a consistency module under development that secure the consistency of the flows installed in the `switches`.
-All flows installed trough by `kytos/flow_manager` NApp are stored in `kytos/storehouse`, the stored `flows` are defined as the true source.
-The consistency routine can work in two different ways, the first one, makes a consistency check every X seconds and the second way performs the consistency check every time the event `kytos/of_core.flow_stats.received` is listened.
-If the `Flows` in `kytos/storehouse` are consistent with the flows in the switches, if a divergence is found, a warning message is generated on Kytos console and an attempt to solve is made.
+The Kytos Project has a consistency module under development that secures the consistency of the flows installed in the switches.
+All flows installed by `kytos/flow_manager` NApp are stored in `kytos/storehouse`.
+The flows stored in Storehouse are defined as the true source.
+The consistency routine can work in two different ways, the first one makes a consistency check every X seconds, and the second one performs the consistency check every time the event `kytos/of_core.flow_stats.received` is received.
+If the `Flows` in `kytos/storehouse` are inconsistent with the flows in the switches (a divergence was found), a warning message is generated on Kytos console and an attempt to solve it is made.

-The general idea behind of this module if check that all stored flows in the switches are consistent with the data stored in the controller.
-If a flow installed on a switch is not stored in the controller, it means that this was not installed by the controller and needs to be removed, this is an `alien` flow.
-Moreover, if a stored flow in the controller is not installed on the switch, it means that any error occurs and these `flows` need be reinstalled by the controller.
+The general idea behind this module is to check that all stored flows in the switches are consistent with the data stored in the controller.
+If a flow installed on a switch is not stored in the controller, it means that it was not installed by the controller and needs to be removed – it is an `alien` flow.
+Moreover, if a stored flow in the controller is not installed on the switch, it means that some error occurred and these `flows` need to be reinstalled by the controller.

 Inconsistency Cases